ddev/ddev.com/src/content/blog/acquia-migrate-accelerate-ama-on-ddev.md

 Now, I'm down to re-creating less than 20 Views, tweaking some page layouts, and fixing a handful of menu links.
 Thanks to AM:A, I'm set to get this site live in about one-third of the time it would have taken me otherwise.

 Looking back, my Drupal 7 site went from zero to a shaky 65% after a grueling 100 hours of traditional manual migration.
 But a spur-of-the-moment afternoon with AM:A?
 That changed everything.
 The site will be ready well before the delivery deadline.
 AM:A didn't just guide me through migration; it gave pre-migration advice, post-migration troubleshooting tips, and organized the content in a way that saved me from a lot of guesswork.
 Turns out, a little procrastination and the right tool can really pay off for anyone looking to upgrade their Drupal 7 site to D9/10.
 [Acquia Migrate: Accelerate](https://www.drupal.org/project/acquia_migrate) really smoothed out the bumps in the migration road for me.

+## Additional Notes

+- On Windows Terminal WSL2, the GUI is *much* faster than the CLI of `drush ama:`.
+GUI took 1 minute to import 1,500 files, the CLI took 9 minutes!
+- The the DDEV `nginx-site2-d9.conf` NGINX config had to be modified to serve generated images.
+[NGINX configuration options can interfere with generated thumbnails and image styles for uploaded images](https://www.drupal.org/project/drupal/issues/3120676#comment-15294229).